 The PlayStation Fiesta Bowl is a time-honored tradition in Arizona – played every winter under our warm, sunny skies.
 Founded in 1971 and part of the College Football Playoff Series since 1998, the Fiesta Bowl is one of college football’s premier events.
 While the game takes center stage, don’t miss the Fiesta Bowl Parade, Pre-Game Party and Museum – all of which offer different experiences and insights into college football.

 Not sure where to start?
 Use this planning guide so that you don’t miss a moment of the excitement!

 WHO PLAYS IN THE FIESTA BOWL?

-This year's Fiesta Bowl game will pit No. 2 Ohio State against No. 3 Clemson on Dec.
-28, 2019 at 6 p.m.
+This year's Fiesta Bowl game will pit No. 25 University of Oregon against No. 10 Iowa State University on Jan.
+2, 2021 at 2 p.m.
 MST at State Farm Stadium.
-The teams are two of three teams left undefeated this season.

 If you’re a little foggy on exactly how college football playoffs are structured or how teams for each game are determined, don’t feel bad – it’s complicated!
 Here’s what you need to know:

 - The Fiesta Bowl is part of the College Football Playoffs, which is an annual postseason knockout, invitational tournament to determine a national champion for the NCAA Division I Football Bowl Subdivision.

 - Every year, four teams compete in two semi-final games and the winner of each game advances to the College Football Playoff National Championship Game.

 - The Fiesta Bowl hosts one of the aforementioned semifinal games every three years.

 For more details, check out the official College Football Playoff website.